Russia excluded from more sports as sanctions mount

-Russia was barred from competing in international ice skating, skiing, basketball and track on Tuesday, a day after being kicked out of soccer competitions and hockey – Vladimir Putin’s favorite team sport.
+Russia was barred from competing in international ice skating, skiing, basketball, track and some tennis events Tuesday, a day after being kicked out of soccer competitions and hockey — Vladimir Putin’s favorite team sport.
 The decisions follow the IOC’s request to international sports federations to keep Russian athletes out of events they organize.

 The International Skating Union, the body that runs the sport around the world, said no athletes from Russia or Belarus “shall be invited or allowed to participate” in events until further notice.